 - A Space can be FREE, PRO, PRO-TRIAL, ENTERPRISE or UNLIMITED.

 Here is the important part.....

 Each Salesforce Org is sync'd to its Elements Org Model

 A Space can be connected to multiple Salesforce Orgs (Production & Sandbox).
 We organise those Salesforce Orgs into "Implementations" of Salesforce (i.e. Production and derivative sandboxes.
 So a Space will have multiple Org Models

 - PRO: 1 Prod + 3 Sandboxes (1 implementation of Salesforce)

 - ENTERPRISE: 4 Prod + 4 Sandboxes each (4 implementations)

 A picture...
 This shows how multiple Salesforce Orgs can be sync'd to Elements Spaces.

 Every Org needs the free Elements managed package installed from the AppExchange.
 This is the small purple box in the Salesforce Org in the image above.

-The first install can be using our QuickStart setup.
+If you are a new user - or do not want to use an existing Team Space, the first install can be using our QuickStart setup.
 That is because Quick Start creates a new Elements Space called Salesforce Documentation and sets up the connections.
 QuickStart can be used to connect a Dev, Production or Sandbox.
 You can change the Space name.